 Consejos para el desarrollo Web, estrategias de marketing y novedades de A2 Hosting enviadas a su email.

 This article describes how to install and configure the Advanced Policy Firewall (APF).
-You can use APF on an unmanaged VPS, Cloud VPS, or unmanaged Flex Dedicated Server to help secure your system.
+You can use APF on an unmanaged VPS, Cloud VPS, or unmanaged Dedicated Server to help secure your system.
 APF enables you to explicitly grant and deny access to selected IP addresses, as well as to selected services running on the server.

 To install Advanced Policy Firewall on your system, follow these steps: